Decoding News Narratives: A Critical Analysis of Large Language Models in Framing Detection: Introduction

 \section{Introduction}

-In today's digital age, the spread of news sources and the rapid dissemination of information highlight the essential need for unbiased reporting.
-Framing is a communication strategy used to manipulate news content in order to potentially shift public perception to follow a certain agenda, and is an obstacle in maintaining a well-informed and unbiased public audience \cite{linglinguag18941}.
-Framing not only influences how events are perceived and remembered but can also impact overall attitudes and policy decisions, since it helps building a potentially biased narrative around an event.
-For instance, the reporting on a government policy change might be framed in one headline as ``Government's heartless cutbacks leave thousands without essential services'', whereas another might offer a more neutral perspective: ``Government announces reduction in funding for public services''.
+In today’s digital age, the rapid growth of news sources and the widespread dissemination of information have intensified the need for unbiased and transparent reporting.
+At the same time, news coverage is often shaped through framing, a communication strategy that selectively emphasizes certain aspects of an issue in order to influence public perception and promote particular interpretations \cite{linglinguag18941}.
+As a result, framing represents a persistent obstacle to maintaining a well-informed public audience.
+It affects not only how events are perceived and remembered, but also how they are evaluated, discussed, and translated into policy preferences.
+For instance, a government policy change may be framed as ``Government’s heartless cutbacks leave thousands without essential services'' or, alternatively, as ``Government announces reduction in funding for public services''.

-The concept of framing has received extensive analysis in social science, identified as a technique that selectively highlights certain realities to shape audience perceptions and reactions \cite{goffman1974frame,entman_framing_1993}.
-Despite its well-documented impact on public communication and media, analysing framing has traditionally been limited by manual, small-scale studies \cite{baumer_testing_2015}.
-This limitation highlights the urgent need for new methods capable of thoroughly analysing the complexities of framing in media.
-In today's context, with an overwhelming array of news sources and headlines, it is crucial to determine whether they convey framed messages.
-This task is not merely academic but essential for preserving the integrity of public discourse.

-The introduction of large language models (LLMs) provides a promising alternative for identifying framing bias in news headlines.
-LLMs, already trained on vast corpus of text data, can be readily adapted or tested for similar tasks using prompts or a few examples.
-Despite their success in many areas, their reliability in handling nuanced tasks like detecting framing remains an open question.

-This study aims to address this gap by providing an in-depth investigation into the strengths and shortcomings of prominent instruction-following pre-trained language models in identifying framing in news headlines.
-We perform a comprehensive examination of the performances of GPT-4, GPT-3.5 Turbo, and open source FLAN-T5 model.
-We chose FLAN-T5 due to its robust performance across various NLP tasks \citep{flant5} and its status as one of the first models designed to follow instructions or prompts effectively.

-Our results reveal that, while out-of-the-box FLAN-T5 models struggle with framing detection, the GPT models show promising results.
-Notably, prompting the models to explain their decisions results in more reliable performance across different settings.

-However, our analysis indicates that while the GPT models perform well on the evaluation sets, they still face some challenges.
-For instance, GPT-4 often mistook emotional language for framing.
-This insight underscores the need for more nuanced framing test sets that present complex challenges for evaluation.

-Additionally, our experiments suggest a potential use case for these models beyond mere framing detection.
-In fact, by dividing the dataset into clear-cut and contested subsets based on the original annotations, we observed that when GPT models, particularly in a more reliable prompting setting, agree in deviating from the established gold standard, it may indicate underlying annotation inaccuracies.